 In a recent webinar, Hannah Campbell (Partner, TaxAssist Accountants) shared her approach to tackling January: “We try to keep it fun!
 Feeding the team is a big part of that to keep them going.
 But we also blow up balloons for every tax return to be filed, and we take turns popping them when the returns are filed.
 There are some occasions where we’re having champagne and cupcakes by lunchtime and others where it’s the 31st and we’re still working at 5pm.
 You’ve got to take the rough with the smooth.”

 Look after yourself

 “You cannot give from an empty cup - look after yourself and you’ll be better able to support your clients.”
 This valuable insight comes from Sharon Critchlow of Discover Your Bounce, shared during one of our Bookkeeper Boost Week sessions.
 Self Assessment season can feel all-consuming, but it’s important to prioritise your wellbeing during this busy time.

 Consider preparing some healthy snacks to keep at your desk, ensure you stay hydrated and try a relaxing bedtime routine to promote restful sleep.

 Maintaining a healthy work/life balance may prove difficult during Self Assessment season, but it’s also important to recognise when you need to take a break.
 Review your schedule and consider when you can fit in some time for yourself.

 Taking a short walk, listening to some music or completing some stress-busting breathing exercises could give you the boost you need to remain calm and productive through the day.

-For more tips, watch the recording of our CPD-accredited ‘Self Assessment 2023 and beyond’ webinar.
+For more Self Assessment season tips, watch the recording of our CPD-accredited ‘Self Assessment: tech strategies for hassle-free filing’ webinar.